magento/merchdocs/src/sales-channels/asc/amazon-orders-all.md

 ---

-There are 2 ways to view your Amazon orders, _Recent Orders_ and _All Orders_.
+There are two ways to view your Amazon orders: _Recent Orders_ and _All Orders_.

 Both options show you basic order information, as received from Amazon, including: